 HDS Systems has designed and manufactured many LED flashlights over the years, starting with the Action Light headlamps.
 For complete information on our older models, please see our Legacy product information.

 Flashlights manufactured from 2009 to 2010 are characterized by medium bare metal V threads (24TPI) and serial numbers below 20,000.
 The Twisty models had two different battery compartments that differed only in the mechanical layout of the negative plug and lanyard attachment.
 The Clicky models had three different battery compartment designs.
-The first generation design used a non-removable switch cap and can be identified by the 4 tiny holes at 90° intervals close to the battery tube - i.e., close to the edge where the switch cap meets the battery tube.
+The first generation design used a knurled non-removable switch cap and can be identified by the 4 tiny holes at 90° intervals close to the battery tube - i.e., close to the edge where the switch cap meets the battery tube.
 Do not try to unscrew or otherwise disassemble the switch cap on a first generation battery compartment as you will damage it.

 The switch cap on the second generation battery compartment unscrews and you will see two U shaped wires on the end of the battery compartment and a circuit board with a ring inside the switch cap.
 Although a pocket clip will fit into the gap between the switch cap and the battery compartment, the second generation battery compartment was not designed to accommodate pocket clips and the switch may stop functioning while a pocket clip is installed.

-The third generation battery compartment uses the current design - i.e., the switch cap unscrews, there is a tactile switch on the end of the battery compartment and the button is retained by a threaded retaining ring - allowing the rubber button to be swapped.
+The switch cap on the third generation battery compartment unscrews and you will see a tactile dome switch on the end of the battery compartment and the button is retained in the switch cap by a threaded retaining ring - allowing the rubber button to be swapped.

 How bright is my flashlight?